 For those wishing to find out more information on the history of the village please click here to go to the Victoria County History website page on Dunster.

 A prominent feature of the collection is the wide range of ethnic dolls illustrating the costumes of many lands and cultures.
-Dolls that will remind visitors of their childhood and nursery rhyme characters familiar to all children are also there.
-Novelties, such as tea cosy and dressing table dolls, advertising figures and dolls from many unusual materials can be seen.
+There are also dolls that will remind visitors of their childhood and nursery rhyme characters.
+Novelties, such as tea cosy and dressing table dolls, advertising figures and dolls made from many unusual materials can also be seen.

 Egyptian Burial Doll

 Just one of the many cases full of dolls that we have on show.

 The Dunster Museum has a growing collection of objects and photographs relating to the village’s diverse history.

 Civil War Cannon Ball and Musket Ball (left)

 Photographs of the village in the Second World War.

 We also have a display on the Green Howards, which were raised at Dunster Castle during the Civil War.
 Click here to find out more.